 Nick’s primary responsibility is to plan and execute EP-ACT events, which include coordination of deliverables and milestones needed to hold successful events.
 He is responsible for outreach, venue selection; agendas and registration and preparation for events; grant writing.
 His additional responsibilities include writing newsletters; stakeholder updates, social media updates and website content updates.

-Michelle Marsh, Recording Secretary
+Michelle Marsh, Vice Chairman

 Michelle Marsh joined the EP-ACT board in 2013, after working with the organization for several years and seeing the many benefits EP-ACT provides to local stakeholders.
 Ms. Marsh is committed to the organization’s mission to reduce petroleum dependency in the transportation sector through the deployment of alternative fuels, as such work is critical to foster national energy independence and advance developments with alternative energy technologies.

 Professionally, Ms. Marsh serves as the Chief Business Solutions Officer for the Lancaster County Solid Waste Management Authority (LCSWMA), where she is responsible for researching and executing a wide variety of projects to diversify and enhance LCSWMA’s core business endeavors.
 LCSWMA has CNG, electric, and propane vehicles in its on- and off-road fleets, as well as a sizable renewable energy portfolio.
 With a passion for sustainable business, Michelle finds great fulfillment in helping to bring about projects that increase profitability, while decreasing economic, social and environmental risks.